 With both types of plans, you enroll in the non-Medicare version of the plan and your Medicare-enrolled family members are automatically placed in the partner Medicare plan.
 You may not see the Medicare plan name when you enroll in the non-Medicare plan.

-Non-Medicare family members |
+Non-Medicare family members | Medicare-enrolled family members |

-UC Medicare PPO |
+CORE | UC Medicare PPO |

-UC Blue & Gold HMO |
+UC Blue & Gold HMO | UC Medicare Choice |

-Kaiser Permanente Senior Advantage |
+Kaiser Permanente | Kaiser Permanente Senior Advantage |

-UC Care PPO |
+UC Care PPO | UC Medicare PPO |

-You can view the monthly premiums for these split-Medicare families here.
+View the monthly premiums for split-Medicare families.

 If you enroll a family member in a new Medicare plan, you will need to complete an additional form:

 Medicare Part A (coverage for hospitalization and facilities) is usually premium-free, but there is a standard monthly premium for Part B (doctor and outpatient services) with additional costs for some people depending on income.
 This premium is usually deducted from your Social Security benefit, or you are billed quarterly by Social Security.
-See the Medicare Fact Sheet and/or Medicare costs on Medicare.gov for standard rates.
+See the Medicare Fact Sheet PDF and/or Medicare costs on Medicare.gov for standard rates.

 If you are subject to extra Medicare Part B costs due to your income, you will also be required to pay a premium for Part D coverage.
 Check with Social Security to see if you are required to pay a higher Part B and Part D premium.
 Most of the UC-sponsored medical plans coordinate Medicare Part D (prescription drug) coverage with the plan’s coverage.
 This means that, unless you're enrolled in UC Medicare PPO without Prescription Drugs, you do not need separate Part D coverage.